Curriculum Guide

 Class I Spanish

 Who am I as a learner?
 And who do I want to be?
 What does it mean to me to be excellent?
 What will I do to achieve excellence?
 Exploration of these questions guides student learning in Spanish.
 While working on listening, speaking, reading, and writing skills, students also develop the dispositions required of effective learners, including tenacity, resilience, receptivity to feedback, and careful observation skills, among others.
 Focusing on describing themselves, their peers, and the wider world in Spanish, students actively contribute to building the content and driving the curriculum of this course.
+Students will learn language structures in the present tense and practice conversational questions to engage with their peers in short dialogues.
 Emphasizing creativity, spontaneity, and the arts, students approach language learning from many angles, discovering which strategies and tools are best for them along the way.

 Class II Spanish